 Occasional Trading Permit Application

-An application must be made 30 days before trading begins and the fee for the permit is €95.23 for the first day plus €31.74 for each additional day or part of a day on which it is proposed to engage in occasional trading at the same venue i.e. €95.23 for one day, €126.97 for two days etc.
+An application must be made 30 days before trading begins.
+The permit fee is €95.23 for the first day, with an additional charge of €31.74 for each extra day (or part thereof) at the same venue.
+For example, the cost is €95.23 for one day, €126.97 for two days, and so forth.

-A scanned copy of the completed and signed application can be sent by email to conspol@dbei.gov.ie.
+A copy of the completed and signed application form can be sent by email to conspol@enterprise.gov.ie.

-Cheques made out to the Department of Business, Enterprise and Innovation should be sent separately by post with a cover letter indicating the applicant’s name and address to:
+Payment can be made via EFT as per instructions on the application form below.
+Cheques made out to the Department of Enterprise, Trade and Employment should be sent separately by post with a cover letter indicating the applicant’s name and address to:

 Competition and Consumer Policy Section,